bolt/docs/source/extensions.md

   - Initialize a Twig function or filter for use in the theme templates.

-If you use our [Extension Wizard](http://extension-wizard.bolt.cm/) to create the boilerplate code for your extension, the `init()` function will be already set up with the correct functionality.
+If you use our [Extension Wizard](http://extension-wizard.bolt.cm/) to create the boilerplate code for your extension, the `initialize()` function will be already set up with the correct functionality.

 Initialize a snippet